sayeedmunees/electro-wired/README.md

 # Electro Wired SG90 Armbot

-Welcome to the [official website of Electro Wired](https://sayeedmunees.github.io/electro-wired/) – your ultimate solution for automation and efficiency!
+Welcome to the official GitHub page of [Electro Wired](https://sayeedmunees.github.io/electro-wired/) –
 ## About Us

 At Electro Wired, we specialize in providing cutting-edge robotic arm solutions for a wide range of industries.
 Our mission is to revolutionize the way businesses operate by offering innovative automation technologies that streamline processes, boost productivity, and drive growth.